sebastiannordby/SharpCRUD/README.md

 There are many good concepts that showcase how to handle these simple operations, but as soon as the complexity and the models become larger, this for some reason seem to fail ⁉️

-In this project i will try and fail til i find a suitable solution for my problems, and i hope that some will stuble over this and maybe get some inspiration 😎
+In this project i will try and fail until i find a suitable solution for my problems, and i hope that some will stuble over this and maybe get some inspiration 😎

 🌟🌟🌟**If you like this concept make sure to give it a star**🌟🌟🌟